pascalw/dashbling/docs/getstarted.md

 };
 ```

-As you can see here we defined that our `HelloWorld` widget should be fed with data from the `hello-world` event.
-What this means is that any time a `hello-world` event is sent by the Dashboard backend, the `HelloWorld` widget will automatically be updated with this data.
+Here we define that our `HelloWorld` widget should be fed with data from the `hello-world` event.
+This means that any time a `hello-world` event is sent by the Dashboard backend, the `HelloWorld` widget will automatically be updated with the event data.

 As mentioned before, Widgets are simply React components.
-This means that you can use any React component inside your widgets, for graphs, charts, progressbars etc.
+This means that you can use any React component inside your widgets, for graphs, charts, progress bars, etc.

-For more information about dashboard data and events, see below.

 **Getting data into your dashboard**

-There are two ways to get data in your dashboard:
+There are 2 ways to get data in your dashboard:

 * Push data into your dashboard via HTTP
 * Pull data into your dashboard by using jobs

 **Pushing data into your dashboard**

 Pushing data requires a token for security reasons.
-Dashbling uses the configured `authToken`, or generates a random token if no token is configured.
+Dashbling uses the configured `authToken`, or generates a random token (if none is configured).

 ```sh
 curl -XPOST -H "Content-Type: application/json" \